-Here, at Kershaw Cook and Talley we hope you had a wonderful and safe July 4th!
+Here, at Kershaw Talley Barlow we hope you had a wonderful and safe July 4th!
 July 4th is known for barbeques and other outdoor activities, and the most anticipated event: the fireworks show many neighborhoods put on for other members of their communities.

 Due to the excitement associated with fireworks, an easily overlooked fact is that ordinary people are handling explosives.
 The United States Consumer Product Safety Commission updates their website periodically informing the public about any firework recalls because of the potential safety risks and dangers the explosive product poses.